-The Bonds are not designated as "qualified tax-exempt obligations" within the meaning of Section 265(b) of the Internal Revenue Code of 1986.
+The District has NOT designated the Bonds as "qualified tax-exempt obligations" within the meaning of Section 265(b) of the Internal Revenue Code of 1986.
 See "TAX MATTERS-Not Qualified Tax-Exempt Obligations for Financial Institutions."

 Bond Counsel...

-Smith, Murdaugh, Little & Bonham, L.L.P., Bond Counsel, Houston, Texas.
+Smith, Murdaugh, Little & Bonham, L.L.P., Houston, Texas.